EdD in Educational Leadership New England low-residency experience

 To learn more about SNHU faculty, visit our campus faculty page.

-You’ll take major courses that provide you with a solid foundation in your area of study – in some cases featuring experiential or project-based learning opportunities, labs, simulations and internships.
+You’ll take courses and conduct research that provide you with a solid foundation, allowing you to apply your learning and make an impact in your specialized area.
 These courses will allow you to learn a wide variety of topics and help prepare you for a role in your desired field.

 Courses may include: